Her Campus Logo Her Campus Logo

 Peter Wang, 15

-Isabel White is a sophomore at the University of Central Florida pursuing a Bachelor's degree in Business Management.
-This is her first year as a writer in Her Campus.
+Isabel White is a junior at the University of Central Florida pursuing a Bachelor's degree in Media Production and Management with a minor in Business.
+This is her second year as a senior editor and writer in Her Campus.
 She loves thrifting, visiting coffee shops, exploring new music, and journaling.